The Canada we want and how to get IT

 That is the goal behind the Parkland Institute’s 14th annual fall conference, “Rewriting a Country: Towards a Just and Peaceful Canada,” to be held at the University of Alberta, November 19–21, 2010.

 With the help of confirmed speakers Margaret Atwood, Marci McDonald, Linda McQuaig, Murray Dobbin, George Elliot Clark and others, participants will explore what Canada looks like today, from home and abroad, and how far we have moved from the values and ideals we still claim to espouse.

 More important, through dialogue, breakout sessions and formal and informal discussions, participants will determine what it will take to get us back on the right path toward building the Canada that could and should be.

 As always, it is important that teachers and other educators participate in these discussions.
 The process is largely an educational one—it is primarily about moving to a place where we can look critically at the world around us, identify how it compares to the values and ideals we say we believe in and take action to bridge that gap.
 We hope that teachers will take this challenge seriously and attend the conference.

 For more information about the conference or to register, visit the Parkland Institute’s website (www.parklandinstitute.ca).

-Ricardo Acuña is the executive director of the Parkland Institute, a nonpartisan public policy research institute at the University of Alberta that has been researching and publishing alternatives to public policy in Alberta since 1996.
-For more information about the institute or its work, contact the office at 780-492-8558 or visit www.ualberta.ca/parkland.
+Ricardo Acuña is the executive director of the Parkland Institute, a nonpartisan public policy research institute at the University of Alberta that has been researching public policy, publishing alternatives to public policy in Alberta, and hosting public educational events since 1996.
+For more information about the institute or its work, contact the office at 780-492-8558 or visit www.parklandinstitute.ca.